Smart City Technology and Examples

 Big data’s potential is still very much unexplored and unexploited.
 According to a survey conducted by Deloitte and CIO Magazine (NL), 86% of all respondents claim that big data and analytics have much more potential for their organizations than it is currently realized.

 Cities are constantly accumulating masses of rich data that have high volume, are often collected in real-time, and come in different formats and from different sources.
 Despite these challenges, combined with AI and software technologies that help analyze it, big data is used more and more to improve city operations and provide a variety of economic and social benefits.

-The development of smart cities means finding ways to store constantly generated volumes of data securely.
-This data also has to be accessible on-demand, structured and displayed in a way to be useful in making decisions.
+The development of smart city solutions means finding ways to store constantly generated volumes of data securely.
+This data also has to be accessible on-demand, structured, and displayed in a way to be useful in making decisions.
 Here’s where cloud technology steps in.

 Cloud acts as a storage for large amounts of data aggregated from various applications and sensors, and also as an analysis system.
 Apps can streamline the process of managing data.
 The term “cloud technologies” can also mean cloud computing that is the delivery of computing as a service.